jpelchat/sli-dev-note/slides.md

 <p text-center>
 <strong>Metrics</strong> are a type of data Alloy collects. <br>
 A metric is a number measured at a specific point in time. <br><br>
-Metrics give you a sense of how your systems are <br> performing over time, and spot abnormal patterns.
+Metrics give you a sense of how your systems are <br> performing over time, and help you spot abnormal patterns.
 </p>

 <br><br><br>